 - Parents’ night out – Provide your parent supporters with a fun night—with babysitters included.
 You might partner with a local babysitting agency or have approved volunteers and staff members step up.
 While the kids are being watched, entertain parents with a concert, auction, dinner, or any other type of experience.

 Fundraising Sales Events

 Fundraising sales are one of the most popular ways for organizations to quickly raise a good amount of money.
-To do so, you’ll likely need an online fundraising page or ecommerce page, as well as a way to give in person like an onsite kiosk or text fundraising number.
+To do so, you’ll likely need an online fundraising page or ecommerce page, as well as a way to give in person like a giving app or text fundraising number.